 The Pilgrims' Menu

 As someone not fond of turkey I am attracted to the story that the Plymouth Separatists (a.k.a.
 Pilgrims) did not consume turkey during their first thanksgiving feast.
 However, after a little source reading I'm inclined to think they probably did.
 William Bradford, in Of Plymouth Plantation, said nothing about the "first Thanksgiving," but noted that after their first harvest (Fall, 1621) the Plymouth settlers had a "good store" of cod and other fish, ample wild water fowl, a fair amount of cornmeal, and "great store of wild Turkies."
-(One can find these quotes on p.
-162 of this online edition.)
 So, yes, the Pilgrims probably did eat turkey at their first harvest feast, along with duck, cod, and cornbread.